eadle/p2ptv/README.md

 **p2ptv** distributes live [WebM](http://www.webmproject.org/) by sending
 the [WebM Byte Stream Format](https://w3c.github.io/media-source/webm-byte-stream-format.html) directly to the browser where the experimental [MSE](https://w3c.github.io/media-source/) is used for playback.
-Livestreams are transcoded from the RTMP protocol or from a file before being processed by p2ptv.
+Livestreams are transcoded from RTMP or from a file before being processed by this module.

 The plan is to **signicantly** reduce the cost of livestreaming by forming a P2P distribution network using WebRTC.
 Right now, it is working only as